VPSA Object Storage Console¶

 During VPSA Object Storage operation, the Master Encryption Password itself is held in kernel memory of the VPSA.
 Core-dumping any User Mode process within the VPSA will not reveal the Master Encryption Key.

-This method ensures that encrypted Data-at-Rest cannot be accessed without explicitly knowing the user-supplied Master Encryption Password, thus providing you full protection if you opt for Data-at-Rest Volume encryption.
+This method ensures that encrypted Data-at-Rest cannot be accessed without explicitly knowing the user-supplied Master Encryption Password, thus providing you full protection if you enable Data-at-Rest Volume encryption.

 The encryption attribute of a Container cannot be changed!
 If you’d like to encrypt the objects of a non-encrypted Container, or vice versa, you will need to create a new Container and copy the data.